minas1/android-strings/README.md

 Can be used to provide human translators the strings to translate in a readable format and then convert it back to xml to add it to the app.

 ## Usage
 1. Use `strings-to-csv` to export the app's strings from xml to csv(s).
-Export one csv file for each language
+Exports one csv file for each language
 2. Send the csv files to human translators where they can input the translations
 3. Use `csv-to-strings` to convert the csv files back to xml
 4. Import the xmls into your app